zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to zplugin in the last 90 days.</summary>

+* 09-08-2019
+  - A new ice-mod `wrap-track''` which gets `;`-separated list of functions that are to be tracked **once** when executing.
+In other words you can extend the tracking beyond the moment of loading of a plugin.
+  - The unloading of Zle widgets is now more smart – it takes into account the chains of plugins that can overload the Zle widgets, and solves the interractions that result out of it.

 * 29-07-2019
   - `delete` now supports following options:
     * `--all` – deletes all plugins and snippets (a purge, similar to `rm -rf